Creative Balance Health | Women's Health, Functional Health, Nutritionist, Weight Loss

 #3.
 When the Celiac-associated genes and antibodies are both detected, along with the classic symptoms of severe gastrointestinal distress, that’s when your gastroenterologist will order an endoscopy and biopsy to assess the Marsh Score.
 You are diagnosed formally as Celiac when the Marsh Score = 3 or 4, 4 being the highest, which indicates that the microvilli have become flattened and the damage to the small intestine is severe.

-When these genes are present with a positive biopsy and antibody test, the diagnosis of celiac disease will usually follow.
-However, in my personal case I had both genes, but none of the typical symptoms such as stomach and digestive distress.
-My doctor at the time only tested my genetic profile and nothing else and then declared me as Celiac, incorrectly.
-No wonder I was so confused!
+When these specific genes are detected through a positive biopsy and antibody test, the diagnosis of celiac disease is usually confirmed.
+However, in my case, I had both genes but none of the typical symptoms, such as digestive distress.
+My doctor at the time only tested my genetic profile and made a wrong diagnosis of Celiac disease.
+This left me confused and frustrated.

 Why Most Tests for Celiac Disease & Gluten Sensitivity Fail

-Some individuals may not have extensive damage to the small intestine or the missing antibody for gliadin, but will still experience gluten sensitivity and an immunological response whenever they consume gluten.
-There is often more thorough testing for every constituent of glutinous grain required to identify the larger population that suffers from gluten sensitivity.
+Some individuals may not have extensive damage to the small intestine or the missing antibody for gliadin, but they will still experience gluten sensitivity and an immunological response whenever they consume gluten.
+More thorough testing for every constituent of glutinous grain is often required to identify the larger population that suffers from gluten sensitivity.

 Why Most Tests for Celiac Disease & Gluten Sensitivity Fail